SRGSSR/srgletterbox-apple/docs/README.md

 ## Demo project

 To test what the library is capable of, run the associated demo.
+Before running it, you should initialize the project by calling `make setup` from the main repository directory.

 #### URL schemes (iOS)